Please also see my All-Time World Cup Team Index.

 Born in Suriname, he became the first Surinamese player to play for Holland.
 He began his professional career in Brazil with America Futebol Clube.
 He made his national team against Bulgaia in 1960.
 He was remembered for clearing a ball from the goalline through a overhead kick in that match.
 His international career was limited due to a dispute with the Dutch FA.
 He later played for the Surinamese National Team.

-He won 20 caps for Holland.
+Bogarde won 20 caps for Holland.
 He was a member of the Golden Generation from Ajax that won Champions League in 1995.
+He represented Holland at the Euro 1996 and the World Cup Finals in 1998.
+He played briefly for AC Milan.
 In 1998, he joined the Dutch contingency at Barcelona.
 Two seasons later, he joined Chelsea.

 LB/CB: Wilfred Bouma